-With the possible exception of porn acting, horror movie acting is the type of acting most commonly undervalued by the general public.
-This is due to a lifetime of campy splatter fests where the only thing actors involved with the production need to do is turn up, scream and get dismembered.
-Yet if taken at more than face value, isn’t horror acting (tied with porn acting) the most difficult type of acting to pull off?
-You have to sell unbelievable emotions to an audience, making a bizarre, almost laughable situation seem realistic (not unlike porn).
-Being a horror actor means your performance is solely responsible for whether or not the audience is going to be left scared (or aroused, in the case of porn) and the success of the film in its particular genre is as indebted to the actor as it is to the director controlling the scares (or “money shots”) from behind the scenes.
+Horror movie acting is the type of acting most commonly undervalued by the general public, due to a lifetime of campy splatter fests where the only thing actors involved with the production need to do is turn up, scream and get dismembered.
+Yet if taken at more than face value, isn’t horror acting the most difficult type of acting to pull off?
+You have to sell unbelievable emotions to an audience, making a bizarre, almost laughable situation seem realistic.
+Being a horror actor means your performance is largely responsible for making the audience buy into the authenticity of the eery atmosphere, a success which should be as indebted to the actor as it is to the director controlling the scares from behind the scenes.

-The reason The Babadook is so scary is because it’s grounded in a reality that makes the silliness of its premise completely tangible.
+The reason The Babadook is so scary is because it grounds itself within two perfectly pitched performance that make the silliness of its premise completely tangible.
 In a depressing South Australian suburb, widowed mother Amelia (Essie Davis) is having a hard time raising her six year old son Sam (newcomer Noah Wieseman).
 He is terrified of the thought of monsters under his bed and is something of a wet blanket; his need to be with his mother at all times is putting constraints on her relationships with friends and family as well as her job at the local old folks home.
-Her relationship with her son is conflicted- his dad died as he was driving to the hospital when Sam was being born and her life has been in a state of misery ever since.
-She has a fleeting work flirt, but there is nothing in the way of romance- after all, even her masturbation gets interrupted by her son running in and screaming to be saved from monsters, so what time does she have for another romantic partner?
+Her relationship with her son is conflicted; his dad died as he was driving to the hospital when Sam was being born and her life has been in a state of misery ever since.
+She has a fleeting work flirt, but there is nothing in the way of romance.
+Even her masturbation gets interrupted by her son running in and screaming to be saved from monsters, so what time does she have for another romantic partner?

 Sam’s behaviour at school finally gets too out of hand and he is separated from the other children for his own personal behavioural difficulties class.
 After throwing a tantrum, Amelia decides to make him feel better by reading any book to him that he wants; he goes to the shelf and picks up a never-before-seen pop-up book called “Mister Babadook”.